mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * Mask the sender_data used to identify the content encryption key using a per-epoch key

-The group identifier and epoch fields are copied from the MLSPlaintext object directly.
+The group identifier, epoch and content_type fields are copied from the MLSPlaintext object directly.
 The content encryption process populates the ciphertext field of the MLSCiphertext object.
 The metadata encryption step populates the masked_sender_data field.